Regions

 Research on South Asia provides valuable insights into a region that is pivotal for global politics and economic stability.
 It helps the public understand the intricacies of regional conflicts, the impact of economic policies, digital technologies, and the cultural dynamics that shape the lives of millions.
 This knowledge is crucial for policymakers, businesses, and civil society to make informed decisions that contribute to sustainable development and regional cooperation.

-Central and South America
+North and Latin America

 Latin America is a region with relatively new but often unstable democracies, making it an excellent subject for comparative research.
 The region experiences a wide range of political phenomena, from transitions to democracy and coups to populist governments and long-standing democracies that transfer power to the opposition in free and fair elections.